What Does the Fingbox DigitalFence do?

 With this, you no longer have to have your search cluttered with your neighbor’s network devices.
 Simply find a device on their network, click on it and then click Exclude SSID.

 These extra filters allow you to personalize your search even further.
-To access this filters, click on the three lines icon in the top righthand corner of the DigitalFence dashboard.
 These filters include:

 - Anonymized – choose to show or not show these devices in your search (please see below for an explanation on anonymized devices)

 - Access Points – not interested in your neighbors’ routers?
 Choose to filter them out with this setting